Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 =====================================

-Any workload can exhibit variances between runs and it can be important to know what the standard deviation is.
+Any workload can exhibit variances between runs and it can be important to know what the woke standard deviation is.
 By and large, this is left to the performance analyst to do it by hand.
-In the event that the discrete event occurrences are useful to the performance analyst, then perf can be used.
+In the woke event that the woke discrete event occurrences are useful to the woke performance analyst, then perf can be used.
 ::

   $ perf stat --repeat 5 -e kmem:mm_page_alloc -e kmem:mm_page_free